Are Home Loan Rates Different For NRIs?

 The start: You live outside India.
 Naturally, an Indian bank would want a point person here who could be held accountable in case of any issues in the future.
 This is precisely why banks insist on NRIs having a co-borrower or a co-applicant or a co-owner who resides here.
 If that is not a likely scenario, you will have to appoint a family member as the power of attorney (PoA).
 This person would take care of every business there is as your representative here.

 The application: There is absolutely no need for an NRI to be present in India to apply for a home loan.
 The entire process can take place online.
 After considering all aspects, the borrowers must check the official site of the banks from which he wants to take the loan.
 Most banks have dedicated pages catering to NRI customers.
 These pages provide direct phone numbers/email IDs of the officials you can get in touch with, to know all about the product.
 After you are satisfied with the product, you would have to appoint the PoA for the process to get started.
 For this purpose, you will have to visit the Indian embassy in the country of your current residence where the bank would send certain papers for signing purposes.

 The rate: Typically, home loans are costlier for NRI applicants when compared to a borrower who lives in India.
-For instance, public lender State Bank of India (SBI) charges local borrower 8.40 per cent interest for a loan of up to Rs 30 lakh.
-For the same loan amount, an NRI will have to pay 8.75 per cent interest.
-This is true of almost all banks.
-At some non-banking finance companies, the interest rate is as high as 10 per cent.
+For instance, public lender State Bank of India (SBI) currently charges local borrower 6.95 per cent interest for a loan of up to Rs 30 lakh.
+For the same loan amount, an NRI will have to pay 7 per cent interest.
+In case the NRI is not a salaried individual, he will have to pay an additional 15 basis points on the interest.
+That way, the cost of borrowing would be 7.15% per annum.
+Rates will continue to increase in case of low loan-to-value ratio.
+The same yardstick is used by almost all banks in India while lending to NRI borrowers.